 These exegetical notes are available for download in the form a 458p A5 PDF eBook Commentary on the Greek text of the First Epistle of Paul to the Corinthians.
 Follow the link at the bottom of the page.

 Paul wrote this letter to the Corinthian church from Ephesus where he had stayed for some years while on his third missionary journey.
-This was possibly his second letter to the church, a view proposed by some commentators.
-This "lost letter" presumably addressed some specific moral problems in the church.
-Some commentators suggest this "lost letter" is actually woven into first Corinthians.
-Now, again, problems have arisen and thus Paul writes to combat them.
-Paul received word of the troubles from two sources: first from members of Chloe's household, visitors from Corinth to Ephesus; and second from a letter written to Paul from the Corinthian Church.
+This letter is possibly his second letter to the church.
+There is some evidence that Paul has previously written to church with respect to some specific moral problems.
+Some commentators argue that this lost letter is actually woven into first Corinthians.
+Whether or not there was a previous letter, problems have arisen in the church and thus Paul writes to combat them.
+Paul received word of the troubles from two sources: first, from members of Chloe's household, visitors from Corinth to Ephesus; and second, from a letter written to Paul from the Corinthian Church.

 The structure of 1 Corinthians

 i] Greeting - Grace and peace from God, 1:1-3

 ii] Thanksgiving - Longing for Christ's return, 1:4-9